-Stiguterive way of giving It is now one hundred years since drugs were first banned - and all through this long Crutainto paspective how long the drug has been around century of waging was on drugs, we have been told a story about addiction, by our teachers, and by our governments) This story is so deeply ingrained in our minds that we take it for granted, It seems obvious.
-It seems manifestly true.
-Until I set off three we take it for granted.
+We've let the drig chis's reach it's peak or has it's work it a good thing drips were sowned?
+What's languages and all through this long century of waging war on drugs, we have been told a story about addiction, by our teachers, and by our governments.
+This story is so deeply ingrained in our minds that we take it for granted.
 It seems obvious.
 It seems manifestly true.
 Until I set off three and a half years ago on a 30,000-mile journey to figure out what is really driving the drug war, I believed it too.
 But what I learned on the road is that almost everything we have been told about addiction is wrong - and there is a very different story waiting for us, if only we are ready to hear it.

-Reportering hay of giving of a visual on how to connects reader to topic for us, if only we are ready to hear it Simplying info = sensitive & some ppl are not able to tolerate/ comprehend information or are not ready for the truth If we truly absorb this new story, we will have to change a lot more than the drug War.
+If we truly absorb this new story, we will have to change a lot more than the drug war.
 We will have to change ourselves.